-- 8.1 The licensing regime established by the Licensing Act 2003 is about regulating licensable activities on licensed premises, by qualifying clubs and at temporary events. - 8.2 As Licensing Authority the Council wishes to emphasise that any conditions that are attached to various authorisations should be focused on matters which are within the control of the individual licence holder.
+- 8.1 The licensing regime established by the Licensing Act 2003 is about regulating licensable activities on licensed premises, such as public houses, restaurants, qualifying clubs, and with temporary event notices. - 8.2 As Licensing Authority the Council wishes to emphasise that any conditions that are attached to various authorisations should be focused on matters which are within the control of the individual licence holder.
 The Council will seek to avoid attaching blanket conditions or conditions that duplicate other regulatory regimes.
-The Council will seek to ensure that conditions applied to licences are appropriate, necessary and proportionate.

-8.3 The Institute of Licensing has produced a helpful document in respect of licence conditions, this can be found at:

-https://www.acs.org.uk/sites/default/files/lobbying/the_institute_of_licensings consultation on guidance on premises licence conditions.pdf

-Premises that hold a Club Premises Certificate under the Act must ensure that they comply with their own club rules; the statutory conditions in respect of remaining a qualifying club, and general admission to the premises.
+The Council will seek to ensure that conditions applied to licences are appropriate, necessary, and proportionate. - 8.3 The Institute of Licensing has produced a helpful document in respect of licence conditions, this can be found at: www.acs.org.uk/sites/default/files/lobbying/the institute of licensings consultation on guidance on premises licence conditions.pdf - 8.4 Premises that hold a Club Premises Certificate under the Act must ensure that they comply with their own club rules; the statutory conditions in respect of remaining a qualifying club, and general admission to the premises.

-The general conditions
+The general conditions:

-- The general conditions which a club must satisfy if it is to be a qualifying club in relation to a qualifying club activity are the following: - Condition 1 is that under the rules of the club persons may not be admitted to membership, or be admitted, as candidates for membership, to any of the privileges of membership without an interval of at least two days between their nomination or application for membership and their admission. - Condition 2 is that under the rules of the club persons becoming members without prior nomination or application may not be admitted to the privileges of membership without an interval of at least two days between their becoming members and their admission. - Condition 3 is that the club is established and conducted in good faith as a club (see section 63). - Condition 4 is that the club has at least 25 members. - Condition 5 is that alcohol is not supplied, or intended to be supplied, to members on the premises otherwise than by or on behalf of the club.
+- The general conditions which a club must satisfy if it is to be a qualifying club in relation to a qualifying club activity are the following: - Condition 1 is that under the rules of the club persons may not be admitted to membership, or be admitted, as candidates for membership, to any of the privileges of membership without an interval of at least two days between their nomination or application for membership and their admission. - Condition 2 is that under the rules of the club persons becoming members without prior nomination or application may not be admitted to the privileges of membership without an interval of at least two days between their becoming members and their admission. - Condition 3 is that the club is established and conducted in good faith as a club (see section 63).

+• Condition 4 is that the club has at least 25 members.

+• Condition 5 is that alcohol is not supplied, or intended to be supplied, to members on the premises otherwise than by or on behalf of the club.